 Evaluation Design

-The evaluation will be conducted in two rounds (Figure 1), with approximately 15 clinics/health centres recruited for each round.
-A range of clinic and health centre types (e.g. CHCs, UPCCs, small private clinics), geographic locations, team compositions and types of professionals, in both rural and urban settings will be recruited.
+The evaluation was conducted in two rounds (Figure 1), with up to 15 clinics/health centres participating in each round.
+A range of clinic and health centre types (e.g. CHCs, UPCCs, small private clinics), geographic locations, team compositions and types of professionals, in both rural and urban settings were recruited.

 Evaluation Data

-The evaluation uses three data collection tools (Figure 2):
+The evaluation used three data collection tools (Figure 2):

 Patient Survey

-Participating clinics/health centres will invite patients to complete a survey to assess aspects of patient experience including patient perceptions of access, person-centred care, and team function.
+Participating clinics/health centres invited patients to complete a survey to assess aspects of patient experience including patient perceptions of access, person-centred care, and team function.

 Team Survey

-All clinic/health centre team members (healthcare providers and staff) will be invited to complete an online survey to assess provider/staff experience and team function.
+All clinic/health centre team members (healthcare providers and staff) were invited to complete an online survey to assess provider/staff experience and team function.

 Clinic Report

-An online clinic report will be completed by each clinic/health centre to gather data including types of providers and staff, attachment numbers, access, and team capacity.
+An online clinic report was completed by each clinic/health centre to gather data including types of providers and staff, attachment numbers, access, and team capacity.

-Data from each clinic/health centre will be summarized and shared with clinic/health centre team to inform changes and quality improvement work.
-Anonymized data from each round will be combined in to a provincial summary and shared with leadership and decision makers.
+Data from each clinic/health centre was summarized and shared with clinic/health centre teams to inform changes and quality improvement work.
+Anonymized data from each round was combined into a provincial summary and shared with leadership and decision makers.